yulondawyatt/unit-fundamentals/arrays/readme.md

 ## Introduction

-Imagine you have a grocery list and want to write a program so you can see your grocery list, then add, delete, and modify items on the list.
+Imagine you have a grocery list and want to write a program so you can see your grocery list on your phone instead of on paper, and then you want to be able to add, delete, and modify items on the list.
 How could you do it with code?
 Would you use a string?
 A number?
 A boolean?
 None of these data types make sense for a grocery list.
 We need new datatype called an array that will allow us to store many items in one place.

 ## Learning Objectives